Belgrade Beer Fest

 Affinity map

-In the next stage, I had to organize collected data in groups based on their natural relationship.
-From there, I was able to identify user pain points, what they are seeking, and what they are interested in before, at, and after the event.
+In the next stage, I had to organize the collected data into groups based on their natural relationship.
+From there, I was able to identify user pain points, what they are seeking, and what they are interested in before, during, and after the event.

 Here are some insights:

-• And the number one problem is endless waiting in lines in front of beer stands and at the entrance since the festival is free of charges.
+• And the number one problem is endless waiting in lines in front of beer stands and at the entrance, since the festival is free of charge.

 User Persona